Welcome to today's edition of the Rush 24-7 podcast.

 This is simple for people to understand.

-And yet, I think on the House side, on the House Republican side, I think there's a lot of bitterness uh at the White House.
+And yet, I think on the House side, on the House Republican side, I think there's a lot of bitterness at the White House.

 And this is probably the way that it manifests itself.

-They're upset over the Dubai Ports deal or upset that Porter Goss was sent out uh sent packing, he was one of them.
+They're upset over the Dubai Ports deal, or upset that Porter Goss was sent packing.

 We'll get started with all that in the second segment.

-Uh also this uh note, Tony Snow, the new White House uh uh press secretary, will be here uh at the top of the second hour, or as soon as he can get here after the White House press briefing uh and a meeting he's got to do after that, but we're targeting sometime early in uh in our third hour.
+Also, this note, Tony Snow, the new White House press secretary, will be here at the top of the second hour or as soon as he can get here after the White House press briefing and a meeting he's got to do after that.

 Now, some things I want to get out of the way here before we get started in earnest and all this other stuff.

-One of the most irresponsible news stories that I have seen in a while, and that's saying something, uh, was published by Reuters yesterday.
+One of the most irresponsible news stories that I have seen in a while, and that's saying something, was published by Reuters yesterday.

 New Orleans, still down and out from last year's assault by Hurricane Katrina, is the U.S. city most likely to be struck by hurricane force winds during this next storm season, said a researcher.